 Theft, or larceny, is the taking or stealing of another person’s money or property without permission.
 There are several different crimes with which one may be charged if accused of theft.
-A lawyer with our firm will represent individuals charged with the following property crimes:
+Offenses that could fall under the general umbrella of theft include the following property crimes:

 - Grand Larceny (value over $200)

 - Identity theft

 - Auto theft

 For a full list of the charges and penalties that fall within the category of burglary in Virginia, please click here.

 Larceny is generally defined as the illegal taking of property from the property owner without the intent to return the property at some point.
 What distinguishes larceny from other theft crimes is the lack of violence used.
 Larceny is broken down into two separate categories in Virginia: petit larceny and grand larceny.
 The charges a suspect will face are determined based on the value of the property that was taken and whether it was taken from the victim’s immediate possession.
 Karin Riley Porter discusses larceny charges in Virginia here.

 Section 18.2-96 of the Code of Virginia outlines petit larceny as the taking of money or property worth under $200 or taking money or property worth less than $5 directly from the person.
 Petit larceny is classified as a Class 1 misdemeanor, which, according to Virginia Code Section 18.2-104, is punishable by up to 12 months in jail and/or a fine of no more than $2,500.
 If someone is found guilty of petit larceny and also has a prior conviction for an offense that would qualify as a type of larceny, they could face a minimum of 30 days in jail.
 For a third offense, the petit larceny could be elevated to a Class 6 felony.